-You sit down to play a game of Magic and your start shuffling.
-But, wait – One of your sleeves has split again.
-But you just bought them not so long ago.
-To prevent situations like this you want to have the best MTG card sleeves possible.
+You sit down to play a game of Magic and start to shuffle your deck.
+But, wait – one of your sleeves has split again, though you bought them not so long ago.
+To prevent such scenarios, you want to have the best MTG card sleeves possible.

 The reason for the TitanShield’s being in our top 5 sleeves is their ratio of durability versus cost.
 You’ll get a very fair price for the 150-sleeves value pack.
 Sleeves are one of the most robust on the market.
 They almost never split, however, they are also not the best for shuffling.

 If you don’t care about looks and shuffling feel, but just want a sleeve that will last you for basically forever for a low price, they are still a reasonable choice.